noahehall/datastructures/README.md

-data structures implemented in javascript
+Data structures implemented in the latest javascript, designed for isomorphic and progressive web applications.

 current focus is data structures, then i'll swing back to [algorithms](https://github.com/noahehall/algorithms)

-eventually will be useable for all of the awesome applications your building.
+Beta release will be useable for all of the awesome applications your building.

 ## Want to contribute?
   1. read our [code of conduct](https://github.com/noahehall/datastructures/blob/master/CODE_OF_CONDUCT.md)